euler-xyz/euler-vault-kit/docs/whitepaper.md

 Inside a vault, each collateral is configured as the address of another vault, not the underlying asset (unless the asset is specially constructed to also function as a collateral vault).
 This means that the value of a user's collateral is in fact the value of the vault's shares.
 A vault share is not necessarily equal to a unit of the underlying asset because of the [exchange rate](#exchange-rate).

 Because converting quantities of shares to underlying asset amounts is itself a pricing operation, this responsibility is delegated to the price oracle.
+In some cross-chain designs, the price oracle may also be responsible for determining the exchange rate of a corresponding vault on a separate chain.

 For vaults created with the Euler Vault Kit, the ERC-4626 `convertToAssets` function can be used to price shares in units of the underlying asset.
 This function is designed to be a reliable oracle.
 [Internal balance tracking](#internal-balance-tracking) prevents manipulation with direct transfer donations, and the [virtual deposit](#exchange-rate) minimises the impact of rounding-based "stealth deposits".
 See our [article](https://www.euler.finance/blog/exchange-rate-manipulation-in-erc4626-vaults) for more details on these protections.

-In some cross-chain designs, the price oracle is also responsible for determining the exchange rate of a corresponding vault on a separate chain.
+As an additional layer of defense, it is recommended that vaults have some small amount deposited into them at all times, since most hypothetical rounding-based attack vectors rely on empty or near-empty vaults.

 ### `IPriceOracle`